FLAIR-THU/VFLAIR/README.md

 ## Contributing

 We **greatly appreciate** any contribution to VFLAIR!
+Also, we'll continue to improve our framework and documentation to provide more flexible and convenient usage.

-Please feel free to contact us if there's any problem with the code base!
+Please feel free to contact us if there's any problem with the code base or documentation!